mickelson/attract/Readme.txt

-Attract-Mode is a graphical front-end for emulators such as MAME, MESS, nestopia, etc.  It is designed to be run in an arcade cabinet and controlled with a joystick or spin dial.
+Attract-Mode is a graphical front-end for emulators such as MAME, MESS, nestopia, etc.  It is designed to be run in an arcade cabinet setup and controlled with a joystick or spin dial.
 It is written in C++ and uses SFML 2.0 (for graphics, sound and input).
+It uses ffmpeg/
-It uses ffmpeg / libav libraries for movie support.
+libav libraries for movie support.

 Attract-Mode was developed for use in Linux.
 It is known to work